andrewcbuensalida/formik-yup-form/README.md

 OR

-have to set an upstream branch for the feature branch with
+have to set an upstream branch with -u for the feature branch with

-    git push origin feature1
+    git push -u origin feature1

+now can just do
+    git push